maluyckx/IDS-ML/README.md

 --output ../trained_models/<algo>/trained_model_<algo>.pkl
 ```

-For example, in this project, you could use the following command :
+For example, you could use the following command :

 ```bash
 python3 train.py \